edmirjano/brenda-librave-next/docs/PHASES_WITH_PROMPTS.md

 - Prisma ORM with SQLite is configured
 - Basic project structure exists
 - Health check API and error tracking are working
+- Testing infrastructure is configured and all Phase 1 tests pass
+- ESLint and TypeScript strict mode are enforced
+- Code coverage reporting is set up

 NEW REQUIREMENTS:
 1. Set up NextAuth.js with email/password authentication